w3c/wai-tutorials/source/tables/index.html.erb.md

 type: intro
 ---

-All data tables need to have structural markup (coding) - elements and attributes that distinguish between header and data cells and define the relationships between them.
+All data tables need to have structural markup (coding): elements and attributes that distinguish between header and data cells and define the relationships between them.
 This tutorial shows you how to apply appropriate structural table markup.
 It includes the following pages:

--   **[Header cells](headers.html):** Identify the topic of a row or column – header cells need to be marked up as `<th>` cells;
+-   **[Simple Tables](simple.html):** Identify the topic of a row or column and denote those header cells with `<th>`{:.elem} elements in the markup.
+Also use the `<caption>`{:.elem} element to describe the overall topic of a table.

--   **[Captions](caption.html):** Describe the overall topic of a table — best practice is to use the `<caption>` element;

 -   **[Scope of header cells](scope.html):** Defines the range and direction of the data cells to which a header applies – use